ishank-dev/TheDevelopersPlanet/README.md

 ## Credits
 All credits goes to Reece Kenny's Udemy Course https://www.udemy.com/course/make-a-social-media-website/
-\nGo to the above to have a good knowledge of how this project was made
+<br>Go to the above to have a good knowledge of how this project was made

 ## Contribution
 Feel free to contribute and create issues.